 As a busy homeschooling mom, with eight kids, there have been MANY times that I have felt like I just wasn’t very spiritual.
-I also felt like I had NO time to be spiritual!
+I also found myself often wondering, “Who has TIME to be spiritual?!”

-I went to church, as always, but during the week it was easy to get so caught up in all the daily demands, that at night I would fall into bed exhausted.
+I went to church regularly, but during the week it was easy to get so caught up in all the daily demands, that at night I would fall into bed exhausted.
 At that point, I would remember, I never had my quiet time alone with God today!